MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

 ## CIDC Encryption/Decryption - for Microsoft SAM Engagements only

 1. Once you find that your CIDC has sufficient data quality and is ready to be included by your SAM Partner on [IAM Cloud](../../Overview/IAMCloud.md) fore[ Efffective Deployment Position (EDP)](../SAM-Partners/EDP.md) and/or e[Effective Licensing Position (ELP)](../SAM-Partners/ELP.md) creation, you should open the IAM Encryption/Decryption tool that was installed along with UI_Setup to encrypt your CIDC data.
 Launch the tool and fill in the “Source CIDC File” by browsing your document on the location it was saved.
 Then you will have to determine a Password for your CIDC, so the data will only be available for the ones that have this password.
 Click on “Encrypt” and the CIDC encrypted file will be created in the same folder as the source file, with the same name suffixed with “-Encrypted”.
-   - Guideline for CIDC password:
+   - Guideline for CIDC encryption password:
         - At least 8 characters long;
         - Include 3 of the following four below:
            - Uppercase